 Course Drop/Withdrawal Procedure

 Students may drop a course before 61% of the course has elapsed.
-Please see the Records and Registration Department for the specific deadlines.
+Please see the Office of the Registrar for the specific deadlines.
 To drop a class, it is the responsibility of the student to initiate the process with the college in one of these ways:

 - Calling the Campus Information Center, (614) 287-5353

-- Submitting a completed Registration Add/Drop Form to the Records and Registration Department, Delaware Campus or Regional Learning Center during business hours.
+- Submitting a completed Registration Add/Drop Form to Student Central, Delaware Campus or Regional Learning Center during business hours.

 Failure on the part of a student to follow drop procedures will result in an "E" (failing grade) being recorded for the course or courses on the grade report.